Steve Ballmer: Philanthropy

 On November 12, 2014, it was announced that Ballmer and his wife Connie donated $50 million to the University of Oregon.
-Connie Ballmer is a University of Oregon alumnus and previously served on the institution's board of trustees.
+Connie Ballmer is a University of Oregon alumna and previously was on the institution's board of trustees.
 The funds will go toward the university's $2 billion fundraising effort, and will focus on scholarships, public health research and advocacy, and external branding/communications.
 On November 13, 2014, it was announced that Ballmer would provide a gift, estimated at $60 million, to Harvard University's computer science department.
 The gift would allow the department to hire new faculty, and hopefully increase the national stature of the program.
-Ballmer previously donated $10 million to the same department in 1994, in a joint-gift with Bill Gates.
+Ballmer previously donated $10 million to the same department in 1994, in a joint gift with Bill Gates.

-In 2022, Ballmer made a large gift of $425 million to University of Oregon to fund a new institute for children's behavioral health.
+In 2022, Ballmer donated $425 million to the University of Oregon to fund a new institute that addresses children's behavioral and mental health needs.
+It was named the Ballmer Institute for Children’s Behavioral Health.

-Ballmer serves on the World Chairman's Council of the Jewish National Fund, which means he has donated US$1 million or more to the JNF.
+Ballmer is on the World Chairman's Council of the Jewish National Fund (JNF), signifying that he has donated at least $1 million to the JNF.

+Ballmer Group

+In 2015, he and his wife co-founded Ballmer Group, a philanthropic investment company that aims to help children, particularly those in poor families, achieve economic mobility.
+The company has a presence in Washington state, Los Angeles county, and the Detroit metro area.

 USAFacts

-Ballmer launched USAFacts.org in 2017, a non-profit organization whose goal is to allow people to understand US government revenue, spending and societal impact.
+Ballmer launched USAFacts in 2017, a not-for-profit organization whose goal is to enable people to understand US government revenue, spending and societal impact.
 He is reported to have contributed $10 million to fund teams of researchers who populated the website's database with official data.

 Personal life

-In 1990, Ballmer married Connie Snyder; they have three sons.
+Ballmer married Connie Snyder in 1990, and the couple have three sons, Sam Ballmer, Aaron Ballmer, and Peter Ballmer.

-The Ballmers live in Hunts Point, Washington.
+The Ballmers live primarily in Hunts Point, Washington.
+They own multiple homes in the Seattle area, and a total of 10 properties near Coupeville, Washington, as of 2024.